nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Similarly to phonetics and other special characters, punctuation, such as quotation marks, dashes, etc., should be preserved as they are represented in the source material.
 This means that careful attention needs to be payed to ensure correct representation of e.g. hyphen minus (- (U+002D)) vs. en dash (– (U+2013)) vs. em dash (— (U+2014)), hyphen minus vs. mathematical minus sign (− (U+2212)), simple quotation marks ("" (U+0022)) vs. typographic quotation marks (”“ (U+201D, U+201C)), etc. Any exceptions to this general rule will be noted in Editing Instructions.

+### Ligatures
+Depending on the typography of the source material, ligatures may be present in source text.
+These may **not** be captured as dedicated ligature unicode characters, e.g. "ﬆ" (U+FB06).
+Rather, ligatures should be normalised to their separate letter components (e.g. "st") upon capture.

 # Specific Requirements for Advanced Content

 ## Numbers and STEM Content